-- In the following chart, the total values of World real GDP and real international trade in goods and services, respectively, between 1960 and 2023, are presented.
-Between 1960 and 2023, World real GDP grew steadily and almost continuously, at an average annual rate of 3.43%. - Between 1970 and 2023, the real quantity of World international trade, in constant 2023 U.S. Dollar, grew even faster, at an average annual rate of 4.74%. - However, the growth of world trade appeared to have been stalled recently-it grew only 0.1% in 2023, reflecting the effects of the COVID-19 pandemic as well as the more recent trends of economic de-globalisation, de-coupling, de-risking, rising protectionism, and more recently, the Trump tariffs. - Given the threats of tariffs by U.S. President-Elect Donald Trump against various countries, it is likely that the rate of growth of the real quantity of World trade in goods and services and World GDP will5 continue to decline in the next couple of years.
+- ◆ In the following chart, the total values of World real GDP and real international trade in goods and services, respectively, between 1960 and 2023, are presented.
+Between 1960 and 2023, World real GDP grew steadily and almost continuously, at an average annual rate of 3.43%. - ◆ Between 1970 and 2023, the real quantity of World international trade, in constant 2023 U.S. Dollar, grew even faster, at an average annual rate of 4.74%. - ◆ However, the growth of world trade appeared to have been stalled recently-it grew only 0.1% in 2023, reflecting the effects of the COVID-19 pandemic as well as the more recent trends of economic de-globalisation, de-coupling, de-risking, rising protectionism, and more recently, the Trump tariffs. - Given the tariffs imposed by U.S. President Donald Trump on the rest of the World, it is likely that the rate of growth of the real quantity of World trade in goods and services and World GDP will continue $t\varphi_6$ decline in the next few years.